katgiadla/Portfolio/Introduction.md

 Matthew Tchorek
 3'rd year applied computer science student.

-Interested in: Back-end(Spring & thymeleaf)  and if I'll see an useful opportunity  to enlarge my projects, I'll implement it, soon or later.
+Interested in: Back-end(Spring & thymeleaf)  and if I'll see an useful opportunity to enlarge my projects, I'll implement it, soon or later

 # Projects